gatsbyjs/gatsby/docs/blog/2019-11-25-introducing-gatsby-preview-for-cosmic-js/index.md

 #### What happens?
-After clicking the “Open Preview” button, a new tab will open to instantly show you what this content looks like for this specific version on your Gatsby website.
+After clicking the “Open Preview” button, a new tab will open to instantly show you what the content looks like for this specific version on your Gatsby website.
 This simple one-click preview will greatly enhance your content team’s content-creation workflow.

 ![](./cosmic-js-gatsby-preview-screenshot.gif)